I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

 You can update your payment details or make changes to your policy on MyAccount.

-I’m volunteering for the NHS, do I need to tell you?
+I'm a motor customer and I'm volunteering for the NHS, do I need to tell you?

 No, there's no need to update your occupation details, how you use your vehicle or your mileage.
 If you're transporting people, delivering medical supplies or equipment, your insurance policy is still valid.
 If you’re doing more or less driving than usual because of your volunteer work, you don’t need to update your policy.
 The cover does not extend to Blue Light use.